The Bower Place Complexity Series

 For example, your client may present with comorbid diagnoses and concurrent life challenges that make it difficult to identify which problem to address first.
 Family or systemic complexity can result in competing advice which confuses the client, and even in a power struggle over who “owns” or does not “own” the problem.
 These cases are personally and professionally demanding, time-consuming and stressful.

-In this series of online workshops, clinical psychologist Catherine Sanders, social worker and family therapist Malcolm Robinson and family therapy colleagues from Bower Place Complex Needs Clinic look at how complexity can baffle practitioners working with children, adolescents and adults.
+In this series of downloadable video master classes, clinical psychologist Catherine Sanders, social worker and family therapist Malcolm Robinson and family therapy colleagues from Bower Place Complex Needs Clinic look at how complexity can baffle practitioners working with children, adolescents and adults.

-Bower Place has specialised in work with these families and their systems through over 10 years’ experience in the Complex Needs Clinic.
-Direct work in the clinic has produced a body of theory and practice developed with complex individuals, couples, families and the wider statutory, educational and health systems in which they are embedded.
+Bower Place Complex Needs Clinic has specialised in work with these families and their systems through over 10 years.
+The clinic’s practitioners have produced a body of theory and practice developed with complex cases involving individuals, couples, families and the wider statutory, educational and health systems in which they are embedded.

 Topic 1: A Theoretical Frame for Understanding and Working with Complex Cases